azuredevops619/MCW-Intelligent-analytics/Hands-on lab/Before the HOL - Intelligent analytics.md

     ![The Review + create button displayed.](update/ScreenShot00956.png "Review and create button")

-**Note:** Log into Azure portal with PowerBI user and do all the steps (Next lab) with this new user only.
+4. **Note:** Log into Azure portal with PowerBI user and do all the steps (in Next lab) with this new user only.

 ![The Review + create button displayed.](update/ScreenShot00959.png "Review and create button")